 3-year-old Preschool – 4-year–old Junior Kindergarten

-New students pay two fees within two weeks of acceptance.
-The first is a one-time registration fee of $100.
-The second is a non-refundable $700 (PS-Grade 5) tuition deposit fee.
+There will be a $75 application fee for every applicant.
+Once accepted, new students pay two fees within two weeks of acceptance.
+The first charge is a one-time registration fee of $100.
+The second charge is a non-refundable $700 (PS-Grade 5) tuition deposit fee.
 Families may choose between four tuition payment plans: Annual Plan, Two Payment Plan, Four Payment Plan, or Ten Payment Plan.
 View a comprehensive payment plan here.Learn More

 Kindergarten – Grade 12

-New students pay two fees within two weeks of acceptance.
-The first is a one-time registration fee of $100.
-The second is a non-refundable $700 (PS-Grade 5) or $900 (Grades 6-12) tuition deposit fee.
+There will be a $75 application fee for every applicant.
+Once accepted, new students pay two fees within two weeks of acceptance.
+The first charge is a one-time registration fee of $100.
+The second charge is a non-refundable $700 (PS-Grade 5) or $900 (Grades 6-12) tuition deposit fee.
 Families may choose between four tuition payment plans: Annual Plan, Two Payment Plan, Four Payment Plan, or Ten Payment Plan.
 View a comprehensive payment plan here.Learn More

 Estimated Grade-Level Fees